 3. Bouncing Light

-Sometimes filling those natural shadow areas with a little bit more light is just the trick for your food photography to make that beautiful scene come to life.
+Sometimes filling those natural shadow areas with a little bit more light is one of those simple food photography tricks you can use to make that beautiful scene come to life.

-When creating dynamic, interesting stories surrounding your images, styling and composition are some of the greatest tools you'll have to get viewers to tune in to your food photography.
-Not only do the props that you use in your food photography tell more about you as a person, but they also speak volumes about the character of the actual dish.
+When creating dynamic, interesting stories surrounding your images, food styling and composition are some of the greatest tools you'll have to get viewers to tune in to your food photos.
+I wrote about some great tips for this here.
+Not only do the props that you use in your images tell more about you as a person, but they also speak volumes about the character of the actual dish.

 The ways in which you compose those props around the frame can also have a big impact on what the viewer will look at first and how long they spend looking at your beautiful images.
-Here is an actual lesson from The Food Photography Masterclass on how to avoid beginner mistakes and perfecting those styling and composing techniques which you can use to really make your viewers glued to your food photography.
+Here is an actual lesson from my food photography course on how to avoid beginner mistakes and perfecting those food styling and composing techniques which you can use to really make your viewers glued to your images.

 However, being able to control the camera will not only help erase the hundreds of little tech issues that no-doubt distract from your story, but also add that much needed constancy to your workflow, saving you time and energy in getting the images you need to really make that recipe look amazing.

 Controlling the aperture inside your camera's lens will really help that food pop off of the background.
 You can really use the aperture to separate your food from everything else in the frame.
 Take a look at the images below in which I photographed the same dish, each using a different aperture, until I arrived at one that helped make my food stand out from the rest.

 If you choose too wide of an aperture, your food could also become out of focus.
 Just because your lens will shoot at an aperture of f/1.2 doesn't necessarily mean you should use that for images.

 When The Camera Is Set To An Aperture Of F/16